Arxcis/adventofcode2020/README.md

 ```
 make docker.example         // Expect example tests to succeed
 make docker.01              // Expect to succeed testing only day-01 solutions
-make docker.all             // Expect some tests to succeed, some fail
+make docker.all             // Expect some days to succeed, some to fail
 ```

 ## Testing if you are not running Docker